By Anthony Caruso III | Publisher

 He began his tenure with the Tigers as their wide receivers coach in 2003 after joining Bowden’s staff.
 Bowden was Swinney’s former position coach at Alabama.

-Swinney’s first game leading the team will come at home against the Georgia Tech Yellow Jackets.
-This came will be on October 18th on ESPN.
+Swinney’s first game leading the team will be at home against the Georgia Tech Yellow Jackets on October 18th on ESPN.

 Following the home game against Georgia Tech, Swinney will lead the team for back-to-back road games.
 The first road game will come against the Boston College Eagles.